endomapper/EM_Dataset-ORBSLAM3Validation/README.md

 # 5. Changing visual parameters

-Config files allow you to change visual options without recompiling the code, it would be necessary to obtain a good visualization on different screen resolutions.
+Config files allow you to change the visualisation options without recompiling the code, it would be necessary to obtain a good visualization on different screen resolutions.

-There are 2 viewers, one for the 3D map and other for the incoming image, the 3d viewer shows the 3D points, the KeyFrames which are represented as a blue pyrimids and the incoming camera pose which respect to the map as green piramid.
+Two windows are displayed, one for the 3D map and the other for the current frame.
+The 3D viewer shows the 3D points and the KeyFrames.
+The frames are represented as pyramids, red for the first keyframe, blue for past keyframes and green current frame.
 The size of the points and pyramid lines can be changed with:
 ```
 Viewer.KeyFrameLineWidth: 2.0
 Viewer.PointSize: 4.0
 Viewer.CameraLineWidth: 3.0
 ```

-The incoming image is show on color with its matched points on the 3D map and the size can be scalated by:
+The current frame is displayed with the matched 3D map points overlaid in green.
+The size of the window can be changed by:
 ```
 Viewer.FrameViewerZoom: 2.0
 ```